Cormeilles Abbey

-Cormeilles Abbey (Abbaye Notre-Dame de Cormeilles) was a Benedictine monastery in Cormeilles, Normandy, in what is now the commune of Saint-Pierre-de-Cormeilles, Eure.
+Cormeilles Abbey (Abbaye Notre-Dame de Cormeilles) was a Benedictine monastery in Cormeilles, Normandy, in what is now the commune of Saint-Pierre-de-Cormeilles, Eure, France.
 The buildings are now almost completely destroyed.

 Foundation

 William FitzOsbern and Adeliza de Tosny founded the abbey in around the year 1060, and endowed it richly with lands in England, after the Norman Conquest.
 He was buried there in 1071.
 According to Ordericus Vitalis it was one of two religious foundations he established on his estates.
 The other was the Abbaye Notre-Dame de Lyre.

 Later history

 The abbey had fallen into disrepair by the fifteenth century.
 After a series of partial reconstructions, it was suppressed in 1779.

 The buildings are now almost completely destroyed, apart from the former abbot's house, the precinct wall and a dovecote.
 A fragment of vaulting, possibly from a passageway in the cloister, survives in Chepstow Priory Church, displayed on the stump of its crossing tower.